WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/InstallInstructions.md

 4. Save the file and close.

 5. Right click on pgp.txt file.
 In the context menu navigate to More GpgEx options and click Import keys.
-If the context menu is missing restart the computer.
+If the context menu is missing, restart the computer.

 ![Imgur](https://i.imgur.com/qmuF3Hx.png)